Aaron Pryor vs. Alexis Argüello

-Aaron Pryor vs. Alexis Argüello, billed as The Battle of the Champions, was a term used by promoter Bob Arum regarding the light welterweight boxing super match between Aaron Pryor and Alexis Argüello on November 12, 1982.
+Aaron Pryor vs. Alexis Argüello, billed as The Battle of the Champions, was a boxing fight for the WBA world Junior Welterweight title.
+The contest's nickname was coined by promoter Bob Arum, regarding the light welterweight boxing super match on November 12, 1982.

-The Fighters
+Background

 Arguello had previously won three boxing titles (at Featherweight, Junior Lightweight and Lightweight) and hoped to become the first boxer ever to win world titles in four divisions by adding the Jr. Welterweight title.
 The broadcaster, HBO, had televised two of Arguello's previous fights.
 Pryor had no previous telecasts on that network, despite a record of 31 wins and no losses, with 29 knockouts.